How Much Does Air Duct & Vent Cleaning Cost?

 The EPA suggests using a NADCA certified company.

 While Power Vac America, NADCA certified, can’t give you an estimate online because we first need to know about your specific building and about your special needs and requirements, we can provide an estimate over the phone in most cases.
 We don’t use low-priced offers to get you hooked and change the price when we arrive.
-Power Vac America only provides the best HVAC system cleaning in accordance with the NADCA standards that includes the entire interior of your air conditioning system.
+Power Vac America only provides the best HVAC system cleaning in Houston, TX, and the surrounding areas, in accordance with the NADCA standards that include the entire interior of your air conditioning system.
 Once we have discussed your specifics we can provide an estimate over the phone (residential projects only).

 Residential: Your price should range between $775 and $1000 per air conditioning system.